Twi1ightSparkle/synapse-podman/README.md

 `0000000000000000000SYNAPSE` and client secret `secret`.
 For the Swagger UI, use client ID `01JTTHHQBMKE8W3VCXRVFVW04P` and secret `secret`.

+As MAS requires email verification for user registration, a Mailhog instance is setup by default when MAS is enabled.
+Use any email address during registration and open the Mailhog link to get the email.

 ## Host names

 Must be used on Mac since only 127.0.0.1 resolves to loopback, not the rest of